S/MIME for message signing and encryption in Exchange Online

 Although digital signatures provide data integrity, they don't provide confidentiality.
 Messages with only a digital signature are sent in clear text, like SMTP messages and can be read by others.
 In the case where the message is opaque-signed, a level of obfuscation is achieved because the message is base64-encoded, but it is still clear text.
 To protect the contents of email messages, encryption must be used.

 Confidentiality: Message encryption serves to protect the contents of an email message.
-Only the intended recipient can view the contents, and the contents remain confidential and cannot be known by anyone else who might receive or view the message.
+Only the intended recipient can view the contents, and the contents remain confidential and can't be known by anyone else who might receive or view the message.
 Encryption provides confidentiality while the message is in transit and in storage.